Parent, Patient and Public Involvement

 We are a group of researchers from different universities in England and Wales and some of us are also doctors or midwives.
 We've come together to do research to understand the health and care of women, their partners and their babies during pregnancy, birth and in early parenthood.
 We are called the Policy Research Unit for Maternal and Child Health and Care.
 We often shorten this to the PRU-MNHC.

 We do this research for the Department of Health and Social Care, the government department that sets policy for health and social care in England.
 They ask us to do this research so that policy about care for pregnant women, mothers and babies in England is based on scientific evidence.

 What is the research?

 Most of our research involves analysing information that has already been collected, for example in previous research or by the NHS.
-Some of our research involves collecting new information, by doing a big survey, or by speaking directly to women and their partners.
+Some of our research involves collecting new information, by doing a big survey of women's or patients' experiences, or by speaking directly to women and their partners by interviewing them.

 When we are planning our research we agree the projects that we will carry out with the Department of Health and Social Care before we start.
 Sometimes they ask us to carry out extra projects later.
-You can read a list of the current projects we're working on.
+You can read about the current projects we're working on.

 How the public can get involved